 The two methods of apportionment (departmental and combination) available for use in determining the cost of services rendered to beneficiaries of the program have as their goal the allocation of the total allowable costs between the beneficiaries and other patients in as equitable a manner as possible.
 Under these methods, if it is found that beneficiaries receive more than the average amount of services, the providers would receive reimbursement greater than the average cost for all patients.
-Conversely, if the beneficiaries receive less than the average amount of services, the providers would be reimbursed accordingly for the services rendered.
+Conversely, if the beneficiaries receive less than the average amount of services, the providers date accordingly for the services rendered.

-DETERMINATION OF COST OF SERVICES 01-84 TO BENEFICIARIES 2207.2
+01-84 DETERMINATION OF COST OF SERVICES TO BENEFICIARIES